3BioCompBio/pyScoMotif/README.md

 To update an index with new PDB files, see the `pyscomotif update-index --help` command.

 ### Searching for similar motifs
-Once we have indexed our set of PDB structures, we can perform the similar motif search.
+Once we have the index of our set of PDB structures, we can perform the similar motif search.

 We will showcase the search of the [serine protease catalytic site](https://www.ebi.ac.uk/thornton-srv/m-csa/entry/173/), which is a 3 residue motif (His-Asp-Ser) that catalyzes the proteolyses of peptide bonds.
 For that, we use the `motif-search` command, which has 3 mandatory parameters: